mhackermsft/BlazorAIChat/readme.md

   "SystemMessage" : "You are a helpful AI assistant.
 Respond in a friendly and professional tone."
   ```

+- **AzureOpenAIChatCompletion Configuration**:
-* Under the AzureOpenAIChatCompletion section include your Azure OpenAI endpoint URL, API Key, and the name of the deployed chat model you want to use.
-If the model supports images, set SupportsImages to true.
+  - Include your Azure OpenAI endpoint URL, API Key, and the name of the deployed chat model you intend to use.
+  - If the model supports images, set `SupportsImages` to `true`.

+- **AzureOpenAIEmbedding Configuration**:
-* Under the AzureOpenAIEmbedding section include the deployed embedding model you want to use.
-It is assumed that both the chat and embedding models are accessed through the same Azure OpenAI endpoint and API key.
+  - Specify the deployed embedding model you plan to use.
+  - Both the chat and embedding models are assumed to be accessed through the same Azure OpenAI endpoint and API key.

+- **EasyAuth Configuration**:
-* If you are using EasyAuth with Azure App Service, it is recommended to set RequireEasyAuth to true to validate a person is fully logged in and not being seen as a guest.
+  - If utilizing EasyAuth with Azure App Service, it is recommended to set `RequireEasyAuth` to `true` to ensure that users are fully authenticated and not recognized as guests.

-This solution has been tested with the gpt-4o chat model and the text-embedding-ada-002 model.
-You should be able to plug in other models to test them out.
+This solution has been tested with the `gpt-4o` chat model and the `text-embedding-ada-002` model.
+Other models can be integrated and tested as needed.

 ## Deployment

+### Manual Deployment

-* You need to manually create your Azure OpenAI Service and deploy a chat and embedding model.
+- **Azure OpenAI Service Setup**: Manually create your Azure OpenAI Service and deploy both a chat model and an embedding model.
-* Clone this repo, open in Visual Studio 2022.
+- **Repository Cloning**: Clone this repository and open it in Visual Studio 2022.
-* Update the appsettings.json file with the proper values
+- **Configuration**: Update the `appsettings.json` file with the appropriate values.
-* You can run the app locally through Visual Studio or you can publish the application to an Azure App Service or other .NET web host.
+- **Running the Application**: You can run the application locally through Visual Studio or publish it to an Azure App Service or another .NET web host.

+### Automatic Deployment to Azure

+To deploy the application to Azure, you can use the button below.
+This process will create an Azure App Service Plan, an Azure App Service, and an Azure OpenAI Service with two models deployed.
+It will also deploy the website to the Azure App Service.

-If you wish to deploy into Azure, you can use the button below.
-Please READ and understand ALL of the information in this section before pressing the Deploy to Azure button.
+**Important**: Please read and understand all the information in this section before pressing the "Deploy to Azure" button.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmhackermsft%2FBlazorAIChat%2Fmaster%2FInfra%2Fazuredeploy.json)